 Career Job Outlook

-Like high school teachers, middle school teachers face a projected employment growth of 4 percent.
+Like high school teachers, middle school teachers face a projected employment growth of 4%.
 Much depends on how much states can budget for education in the years ahead.

 Requirements to Become a Middle School Teacher